-- ½ cup water in addition to the 1 cup of aquafaba or water
+- ½ cup water (in addition to the 1 cup of aquafaba )

-- 2 tbsp vegan butter or neutral oil
+- 2 tablespoons vegan butter or neutral oil

 - 12 oz bag of frozen bell pepper and onion blend

-- 3 Gardein or Beyond Meat vegan breakfast sausage patties or any vegan ground sausage you can find you can substitute for black beans if you can’t find these
+- 3 Beyond Meat vegan breakfast sausage patties (or whatever vegan breakfast sausage you can find)

-- 1 bag shredded vegan cheese follow your heart, chao, violife or daiya are good brands
+- 7 ounces shredded vegan cheddar cheese (one bag) (follow your heart, chao, violife or daiya are good brands)

 - Pre-heat oven to 350 degrees